 I try to get the most out of the course that I can that might be truly applicable—and there’s plenty that is.

-I’m currently on Module 8 of 22, and plan to really pick up the pace in the new year.
+I’m currently on Module 8 of 22 about a year into the course, and plan to really pick up the pace.
 But I do still have a lot going on, health to consider, and the course material is a refreshing challenge, but a challenge nonetheless.